-The Haunting of Sharon Tate comes out on the fiftieth anniversary of the Manson killings, a period that also saw several other Manson films with Charlie Says (2018) featuring Matt Smith as Manson, the cheap The Manson Family Massacre (2019) and Quentin Tarantino’s Once Upon a Time in Hollywood (2019).
+The Haunting of Sharon Tate comes out on the fiftieth anniversary of the Manson killings, a period that also saw several other Manson films with Charlie Says (2018) featuring Matt Smith as Manson, The Last of the Manson Girls (2018), the cheap The Manson Family Massacre (2019) and Quentin Tarantino’s Once Upon a Time in Hollywood (2019), while Manson also made an appearance in an episode of Mindhunter (2017- ).
 It was condemned as exploitative by Tate’s family members before it even opened.
 Not that that precludes the possibility of it being an interesting film.
 One expected something along the lines of one of The Asylum’s films such as Gacy House (2010) and 100 Ghost Street: The Return of Richard Speck (2012), which try to convince us they are taking place in the modern day equivalent of famous crime scenes.

 Farrands’ screenplay touches base with most of the details of the Sharon Tate case.
 All of the principal players are there.
 The one missing from the equation is the still-alive Roman Polanski whose name is dropped several times and we see in a brief video clip from his and Tate’s wedding.
 There are the visits from Manson’s people (and a Manson lookalike who is kept in the shadows) looking for record producer Terry Melcher, the former owner of the home who Manson believed would help him break into the music industry.
 Quite whether Manson sent dozens of tapes his own music to the house – some of his music has actually been recorded for the film – I unable to ascertain.
 The film however does get into a very leery position when it claims that Manson’s music had also been recorded with backmasked Satanic messages.